Shivam-python/Shivam-python/README.md

 - Python for scripting & data analysis.
 - Django (Django Rest Framework) for web development.
-- SQL for data manipulation and querying
+- SQL for data manipulation and querying.
+- MongoDB & Redis Nosql Databases.
 - Cloud computing platforms such as Google Cloud Platform and Amazon Web Services
 - Docker for containarization & deployments
 - Git (Bitbucket pipelines, github actions & gitlab) for VCS & CI/CD.
 - Monitoring tools such as Sentry & Grafana
+- Airflow for setting up ETL pipelines/Reporting.

 In addition to my technical skills, I've experience managing teams, communicating and collaborating with cross-functional teams to deliver impactful solutions.